 Structured Financing in India

-In the corporate finance evolution, structured financing has become a very effective tool for Indian businesses.
-Particularly in the current dynamic economy, where conventional loans might not always be suitable to address the sophisticated funding requirements of businesses, structured finance comes to the rescue by offering tailor-made capital solutions.
+Structured financing has become a very effective tool for Indian businesses.
+It refers to a complex and customized financial instrument that rises above traditional loan methods.
+In the current dynamic economy, where conventional loans might not always be suitable to address the sophisticated funding requirements of businesses.
+So, this is where structured finance comes into the picture by offering tailor-made capital solutions.

 Structured Financing Footprints

-Structured finance found its roots across the world during the 1970s with the introduction of mortgage-backed securities (MBS) in America.
+The term structured finance found its roots across the world during the 1970s with the introduction of mortgage-backed securities (MBS) in America.
 Through this innovation, financial institutions could collect mortgage loans and transform them into tradable securities.
-As time passed, more complex products like collateralized debt obligations (CDOs) and asset-backed securities (ABS) came into force.
+As time moved ahead, more complex products like collateralized debt obligations (CDOs) and asset-backed securities (ABS) came into force.

 In India, the idea picked up significance during the early 2000s, mainly through securitization in housing finance.
-As years passed by and NBFCs, FinTechs, and alternative platforms of investment gained prominence, structured finance instruments grew to cover such sectors as vehicle loans, SME financing, real estate funding, and infrastructure funding.
+Hence, further, NBFCs, financial institutions, and other fund houses of investment gained prominence, and structured finance instruments grew to cover such sectors as vehicle loans, SME financing, real estate funding, and infrastructure funding.

-Traditional bank financing is often limited by strict collateral requirements and standard repayment terms.
-Structured financing fills this gap by:
+Traditional financing is often limited by strict collateral requirements and standard repayment terms.
+Hence, in this case, structured financing fills this gap by:

 - Providing tailored repayment terms

-- Releasing working capital by tapping asset value
+- Also, release working capital by tapping asset value

 - Mobilizing investments from institutional investors such as mutual funds, AIFs, and family offices

-Through structured finance, essentially both liquidity and flexibility are introduced, allowing promoters to expand their operations without losing control.
+Through structured finance, essentially both liquidity and flexibility are introduced, allowing CFOs. and promoters to expand their operations without diluting the ownership (equity).

 Types of Structured Finance